-http://ohiostate.bncollege.com/webapp/wcs/stores/servlet/BNCBHomePage?storeId=3 3552&catalogId=10001&langId=-1.
+http://ohiostate.bncollege.com/webapp/wcs/stores/servlet/BNCBHomePage?storeId=3 3552&catalogId=10001&langId=-1 .
 Learners who pursue this option tend to prefer: using a physical textbook for supplemental annotation, relying on resources that can function independent of Internet functionality.
-The cost is under \$100.
+The cost is under \$200.

-We will be using the 8th edition of Intro. to the Basic Practice of Statistics course Here is how to access the course online....
+We will be using the 8th edition of Intro. to the Basic Practice of Statistics course.
+If you prefer the ebook option (under \$100), please refer to the instructions below.